amitkolloldey/sji-doctors-booking-backend/README.md

     Once the server is running, you can access the backend API at http://127.0.0.1:8000.

-    If you have a frontend running, it should be able to connect to this API at http://localhost:3000 (or the relevant URL you set in the .env file).
+    If you have a react frontend running, it should be able to connect to this API at http://localhost:3000 (or the relevant URL you set in the .env file).